Douglas College > Programs & Courses > Faculties > Language, Literature and Performing Arts > Performing Arts (Bachelor's degree)

 Admission to the BPA requires 87 credits, primarily in one or more performing arts discipline but also including English and breadth requirements, with a minimum of 12 credits at the upper level.
 Students with traditional two-year diplomas (60 credits) usually need to complete additional credits, often including the 12 at the upper level, in order to become eligible for the BPA program, which offers the fourth year of a Bachelor’s degree (the last 33 of the required 120 credits).

-If you have at least a performing arts credential with 60 cr. or more but have completed fewer than 87 cr. in total, and you are intending to apply for the May 2018 intake, you may submit an application while completing additional coursework in the Fall and Winter semesters.
+If you have at least a performing arts credential with 60 cr. or more but have completed fewer than 87 cr. in total, and you are intending to apply for the May 2019 intake, you may submit an application to Capilano while completing additional coursework in the Fall and Winter semesters.
 We can help advise on appropriate course selection for any outstanding credits, which can be completed at Douglas, Capilano or elsewhere (subject to transfer recognition—prior approval is advised, to avoid disappointment).

 In exceptional circumstances, and at the discretion of the program, some students may be accepted to the program for May and complete a small number of outstanding credits during or after program completion.